scaffold-eth/scaffold-eth-typescript-challenges/README.md

 💽 Upload your app to surge with `yarn surge` (you could also `yarn s3` or maybe even `yarn ipfs`?)

-🚔 Traffic to your url might break the [Infura](https://infura.io/) rate limit, edit your key: `constants.js` in `packages/ract-app/src`.
+🚔 Traffic to your url might break the [Infura](https://infura.io/) rate limit, edit your key: `constants.ts` in `packages/ract-app/src`.

 🎖 Show off your app by pasting the url in the [Challenge 2 telegram channel](https://t.me/joinchat/IfARhZFc5bfPwpjq) 🎖

 ---

 ### Checkpoint 7: 📜 Contract Verification

-Update the api-key in packages/hardhat/package.json file.
+Update the api-key in packages/hardhat-ts/package.json file.
 You can get your key [here](https://etherscan.io/myapikey).

 ![Screen Shot 2021-11-30 at 10 21 01 AM](https://user-images.githubusercontent.com/9419140/144075208-c50b70aa-345f-4e36-81d6-becaa5f74857.png)